AgentCyrusJr/LeetCode/README.md

 3rd update to current version on 2016/10/4, with 68 problems accepted, tough time coding in LA.

+4th update to current version on 2016/10/9, hit 100 accepted.
+Smash it!

 code written in Java

 IDE: eclipse